 - National Oceanic and Atmospheric Administration (NOAA) Internships: If you’re a junior majoring in natural or social sciences, you might apply for a competitive, paid summer internship sponsored by the Mosakowski Institute for Public Enterprise and the George Perkins Marsh Institute, in partnership with the NOAA National Centers for Coastal Ocean Science.
 Ten-week internships are available in available in NOAA labs and offices nationwide, working in fields such as applied ocean and atmospheric science, policy and science communication.

 - Summer science research fellowships: If you’re majoring in the sciences, you might secure a paid eight-to-10-week stipend where you can work with a faculty member and, possibly, a research group on collaborative research.
 You might even get involved with publishing research findings.
-Several departments offer fellowships, and the new Sherman Fairchild Foundation Summer Fellows Program will fund 15 interdisciplinary fellowships for undergraduate science majors.
+Several departments offer fellowships, and Clark’s Interdisciplinary Summer Research Program funds up to 15 interdisciplinary fellowships for undergraduate science majors.

 Research events and activities